vickyw1112/COMP3331/lab03/repo.md

     type=NS
 Q7:

-    yes, it has answer in the authority section, but it is different when I query it many times.
+    No. the server does not provide recursive query

 Q8: